jspaetzel/meh.dev/_posts/blog/2016-06-29-iis-ftp-azure-vm.markdown

 - Add a rule to allow specific users or groups.

 # Restart Microsoft FTP Service
-Note: Restarting the service for IIS does not take on all of the settings you applied earlier.
+Note: Restarting the service for IIS does not take on all of the settings you applied earlier. [thanks to the IIS Forums for pointing this one out](https://forums.iis.net/t/1189918.aspx)
 ![Add Virtual Directory](./assets/iis-ftp-azure/ftpservice.jpg)
-This was unclear when I was setting it up, [thanks to the IIS Forums for pointing this one out](https://forums.iis.net/t/1189918.aspx)